 There are many different online tools out there to help you get started with developing online content and many offer free trials, so have a look around and see what works for you.
 I used a couple when I started out and then decided to invest in building my own coaching platform, which is now available to anyone wanting to offer web-based products and services.

 I’m sure you are reading this thinking, it can’t be that easy.
 It does take some thought to work out how to package up what you do, into products your clients actually want to buy, however, once you’ve made that first online sale, you can do over and over again.
-I love the fact that I can make money selling my own coaching services whilst I am out with my children, playing in the park or going swimming.
+I love the fact that I can make money selling my own business coaching services whilst I am out with my children, playing in the park or going swimming.
 I still love my one-on-one coaching as it brings me great fulfilment and helps to keep me challenged to develop my skills and experience.
 However, having more than one route to market and multiple revenue streams means I get to live life the way I want to and that is absolutely priceless.